BnDLett/mlog_compiler/README.md

 # What is currently supported?
 The custom language currently supports the following:
-- print statements
+- Print statements
-- variable assignment
+- Variable assignment
-- comments
+- Comments
-- enabling/disabling blocks
+- Enabling/disabling blocks
-- if statements
+- If statements
-- sensing data from blocks
+- Sensing data from blocks
-- wait statements
+- Wait statements
+- Logical comparative operations
+- Mathematical operations
-- basic comparative operations
+- Bitwise comparative operations

 With much more planned to come.